SiliconWorks/Asynchornous-FIFO/README.md

 <h3><u>Project Overview:</u></h3>

-This project features a parameterized Asynchronous FIFO in Verilog, designed for reliable data transfer across independent clock domains.
-It employs industry-standard CDC (Clock Domain Crossing) techniques to ensure data integrity and system stability..
+TThis project implements a parameterized Asynchronous FIFO in Verilog for reliable data transfer across independent clock domains.
+It ensures CDC safety by using Gray-code pointers and 2-FF synchronizers to prevent metastability.
+The design generates stable Full/Empty flags and is fully configurable for various data widths and depths.
+Functionality is verified through simulations covering wrap-around and simultaneous R/W boundary conditions.

 <h3><u>Problem statement:</u></h3>